The Insurance and Reinsurance Law Review: Insurtech and Artificial Intelligence

 For the insurer, the huge volume of often sensitive personal data required to maximise the benefits of AI requires very careful handling.
 Failure to safeguard this material, or to obtain the necessary consent for its use, can expose the insurer to severe financial penalties (up to 4 per cent of its annual turnover under the GDPR).
 Perhaps more importantly, however, the loss or abuse of this data is likely to have a devastating impact on the insurer's reputation and commercial position.
 In addition, information of this kind is particularly attractive to cyber criminals and, at a time when even sophisticated operators are vulnerable to attack, managing this risk will require constant vigilance from the insurer and its service providers.

 Just as significantly, it will be important to manage the machine learning aspect of both underwriting and claims handling to avoid discrimination on the grounds of race, gender or location.
 For example, AI deployed in the underwriting process may note that males are more likely to have a motor accident than females.
-If the AI starts to adjust premiums taking this information into account, there is a clear risk that it will place the insurer in danger of breaching anti-discrimination laws, such as the EU Gender Directive.
+If the AI starts to adjust premiums taking this information into account, there is a clear risk that it will place the insurer in danger of breaching anti-discrimination laws.
 This is a complex issue and discrimination is not always obvious – for example, discriminating on the basis of an insured's address can be a proxy for discrimination on the grounds of ethnicity and it has even been suggested that discrimination on the basis of the insured's email address has taken place.

 A recent focus paper by the EU's Fundamental Rights Agency (FRA) draws attention to the fact that when algorithms are used in decision-making there is a potential for beach of the principle of non-discrimination contrary to Article 21 of the EU's Charter of Fundamental Rights.
 The FRA recommends, among other things, that potential biases and abuses created by the algorithm should be recognised, that the quality of data should be checked and that the way in which the algorithm was built should be capable of explanation.